 Heritage Act 2017

-The Heritage Act 2017 is administered by Heritage Victoria.
+The Heritage Act 2017 is administered by Heritage Victoria and the Heritage Council of Victoria.
 It is the Victorian Government’s key cultural heritage legislation.

 The Act identifies and protects heritage places and objects that are of significance to Victoria, including: